Skip to content

 Weighing the pros and cons of HRT is essential.
 It is important to consider individual health needs, preferences, and risks.

 Consult with your healthcare providers, including your pharmacist, to make an informed decision about whether HRT is right for you.
-Pharmacists can provide valuable insights and personalised guidance to ensure the best possible outcomes.

 Why it’s worth finding a great Pharmacist

-Pharmacists expertise lie with medicines which means they are a great option for gaining advice regarding HRT and discussing what options are available either privately or via the NHS.
 Pharmacists are often more easily accessible than GPs so always consider having a chat with your local pharmacist first.

-Pharmacists may be able to prescribe if working within a private HRT clinic or even within your NHS GP practice so again can be one of the healthcare professionals that help manage your menopausal symptoms.
-If you have been prescribed HRT by your GP, Pharmacists can also offer advice regarding side effects and how to get the best from your medication - most GP surgeries will have access to a Pharmacists or drop into your local Pharmacy.
+If you have been prescribed HRT by your GP, Pharmacists can also offer advice regarding side effects and how to get the best from your medication.
+Most GP surgeries will have access to a pharmacist's or drop into your local Pharmacy.

 Additional Resources